UNDERSTANDING POWER OF ATTORNEY (PoA)

 7. Carers (Scotland) Act 2016 — Right to Be Involved

-Close family carers have the right to:
+Close family carers have the right to:-

 ✔ be consulted

-✔ be included in care decisions
+✔ be involved in care planning

-✔ receive information relevant to care
+✔ receive relevant information

-• Isolation can breach your loved one’s rights
+• Isolation can breach the adult’s rights

-• Blocking contact interferes with your rights
+• Blocking contact interferes with family life

 Copy & paste: